kamrulhasanio/HoverBlurr-Extension/README.md

-# Chrome Extension: HoverBlurr
+# HoverBlurr Chrome Extension

-Enhance your browsing experience by dynamically blurring and unblurring images with a simple hover using the HoverBlurr Chrome extension.
+Enhance your browsing experience with HoverBlurr, a Chrome extension that dynamically blurs and unblurs images on hover.

 ## Description

-HoverBlurr is a Chrome extension that applies a blur effect to images by default and removes the blur effect when you hover over them, providing a smooth transition effect.
-This enhances user interaction with images on web pages, making them more engaging.
+HoverBlurr applies a default blur effect to images on web pages and removes the blur effect when you hover over them.
+This provides a smooth transition effect, making images more engaging and interactive.

 ## Features

 - Applies a default blur effect to images on web pages.
-- Removes the blur effect when hovering over images.
+- Removes the blur effect on hover, revealing clear images.
-- Smooth transition animations for blur effect changes.
+- Smooth transition animations for a polished user experience.
-- Works on all web pages (`<all_urls>`).
+- Works seamlessly on all web pages (<all_urls>).

 ## Installation